jipram019/ai-agent-platform/README.md

 ## AI Tool Usage

-This project was completed with AI assistance for:
+This project was completed with AI assistance(Devin + Codex) for:

 ### Code Analysis & Instrumentation
 - Generated OpenTelemetry integration code